sensusmedia/Luminate-Online-Calendar-Event-API/README.md

 This code also uses moment.js to convert the timestamp to human-readable format.

-<a href="http://open.convio.com/api/apidoc/reference/apis/OrgEventAPI.html">View the  Calendar Event API</a>
+<a href="http://open.convio.com/api/apidoc/reference/apis/OrgEventAPI.html" target="_blank">View the  Calendar Event API</a>